-A Black Paper: Racial Liberation Ascension Model: Phase Four
+A Black Paper: Racial Liberation Ascension Model: Phase Five

 Thank you for reading this post, don't forget to subscribe!